Jkaplan1123/cpp_class/Temporary Cpp Class Notes.md

 ```

 - Allocated storage is on the heap.
 It contains garbage data until you initialize it.
+	- heap memory is not deleted after the function call (I think)
 - The allocated storage does not have a name.
 The only way to get to it is via the pointer.
 	- Memory leak: occurs when you lose that pointer
 - You need to deallocate the storage when you are done with it.
 Use the `delete` keyword followed by the name of the pointer.